Sadly, This Catholic Church Dilemma Is One They Cannot Resolve

 The article excerpt above states the need: “when we need the word of God we go to the Protestant pastor”.
 In the rest of the 10-page article, the writer enumerates problem after problem, and essentially says what the Catholic Church always says: “If we explain Catholicism better, everyone will like it and they wouldn’t leave.”

-I put in the following quote because it evoked a recognition response in me the moment I saw it.
+I added the following quote because it evoked a recognition response in me the moment I saw it.
 I said to myself, “I know where this is happening RIGHT NOW!”

 THE COMMOTION OF TRUTH